 Validation with yup

-This section is devoted to an example of integrating the yup library for additional validation of form data before sending it to the server.
-Let's imagine that we need to process a simple form with two fields, name and age.
+This section shows how to integrate the yup library for extra validation of form data before submission.
+We will handle a simple form with two fields: name and age.

-Nothing unusual, except for the novalidate attribute added to the form element.
-It is needed to disable the browser's built-in validation.
+Nothing special, except the novalidate attribute on the form element to disable built-in browser validation.

 <form action="[[~[[*id]]]]" method="post" novalidate>